site logo

 On the Campaign

-He and the Regiment were with General "Stonewall" Jackson at the captures of Martinsburg and Harpers Ferry, and they reached Sharpsburg on September 16th.
-He replaced the wounded Colonel Warren in command of the Brigade early on the morning of the 17th.
-He described his part of the fight at Sharpsburg in a letter to his wife on 21 September:
+He and the Regiment were with General "Stonewall" Jackson at the capture of Martinsburg, VA on 11 September 1862, where he replaced Colonel Warren in command of the brigade.
+He led them to Harpers Ferry and on to Sharpsburg, which he reached on 16 September.
+He described his part of the fight at Sharpsburg the next day in a letter to his wife on 21 September:

 I was in command of a Brigade of five regiments.
 The General commanding the Division was wounded & sent word to me to support any troops that I thought needed it.
 It was not more than fifteen minutes afterwards before I saw our troops in front of me retiring slowly before an overwhelming force of the enemy.
 I thought that was the time & ordered my men to advance which they did under a heavy shower of grape shot bombshells and musket balls.
 I charged them up to form in about fifty yards of the enemy.
 As soon as they got to the fence they all fell down & began firing.
 I made every effort to make then charge over the fence.
 But the fire was so destructive that they would not rise.